Evacuated Tube Collector

 Even if it is very snowy or very cold, enough sunlight will get through to keep the tubes well above freezing and still be able to preheat the water which can then be heated further by a standard electrical immersion heater or gas burner reducing the costs of heating the water in winter.

-Evacuated Tube Collectors are a very efficient way of heating much of your hot water use just using the power of the sun.
+The Evacuated Tube Collector is a very efficient way of heating much of your hot water use just using the power of the sun.
 They can achieve high very temperatures but are more fragile than other types of solar collectors and are much more expensive to install.
 They can be used in either an active open-loop (without heat exchanger) or an active closed-loop (with heat exchanger) solar hot water system but a pump is required to circulate the heat transfer fluid from collector to storage in order to stop it from overheating.

 In our next tutorial about Solar Heating, we will look at another way of heating water using a type of batch collector known commonly as an Integral Collector Storage system or ICS, and see how they can be used to both generate and store the solar hot water.

-• Thank you for this informative site.
+Thank you for this informative site.

 This may seem like a stupid question but …